Partner Agencies

 Whatcom Council on Aging

-Whatcom Council on Aging's Meals on Wheels and More program creates affordable nutrition options for seniors by offering community meals for Whatcom County seniors, weekly home-delivered meals, and nutritional information and assessment.
-Services help local seniors receive the nutrition and social support they need to stay as healthy and independent as possible.
+Whatcom Council on Aging’s Meals on Wheels and More program creates affordable nutrition options for seniors, providing in person community meals, weekly home-delivered meals, and nutritional information and assessment.
+Services help local seniors receive the nutrition and social support they need to stay healthy and independent.

 Whatcom Dispute Resolution Center

-WDRC provides a variety of services some of which include landlord / tenant conflict resolution, parenting seminars for divorcing couples with children, family mediation to help navigate conflict, and supervised visitation to help parents and children heal from violence and abuse.
+WDRC promotes constructive and collaborative approaches to conflict, providing a variety of services including landlord and tenant conflict resolution, parenting seminars for divorcing couples with children, family mediation services, and supervised visitation to help parents and children heal from violence and abuse.

 Whatcom Family YMCA